jervisfm/WordSuggest/README.md

 that apppears the most times.

+<strong>NOTE:</strong> This is an O(N^2) algorithm due to the second step.
+That is too slow as I'd want to be able
+to process large data sets quickly.
+TODO(jervis): Optimize that step to make it an O(N) algorithm so ideally we build the same data-structuure but do it in O(N) with one parse through the data.

 ## Application
 The main usecase here is to be used as a general API that can be queried to give word suggestions